rushmaparajuli39/codepath_homework/README.md

 Tested in version: 4.2
 Fixed in version: 4.2.13

-#GIF
+-GIF
 ![1st-Rushma](https://user-images.githubusercontent.com/89615796/161604808-70a8901c-b0b2-4301-a3ee-d4c664f6f61d.gif)

-Steps to recreate: Create a post with a youtube video embedded into the post.
+-Steps to recreate: Create a post with a youtube video embedded into the post.
 The post is injected containing a simple script as:

 [embed src='https://youtube.com/embed/123\x3csvg onload=alert(20)\x3e'][/embed]